yuanningd/user-login-rest-api-nodejs/README.md

   "pwd": "pwd"
 }
 ```
+A JWT token will be returned if username and password are correct.

+A user has a maximum of 3 attempts within 5 minutes, otherwise, the user will be locked.

 ## Advantages of this application
 * The application authentication follows the design pattern of Spring Security, which is highly readable and maintainable.
 * Username password login can be easily switched to other login methods like 'email password login' by only rewriting UserDetailsService